23o4i7/Sean-Sejin-Docs/docs/createDiscordAccount.md

 ## Enabling Developer Mode
 {: .d-inline-block }

-First, navigate to the settings tab.
+After logging in, we will enable Discord's "Developer Mode" in the settings tab.

 In the desktop client and on a desktop browser, it is accessed via the cog wheel on the bottom left side of the screen, beside the mute and deafen functions.
 On the mobile app, it is accessed using the hamburger menu on the top right of the screen, then clicking your user's profile picture on the bottom right corner.